Deadly-Pigg/Advent-of-Code/README.md

 Day 10.
 Well, a solution is a solution I guess...

+Day 11 was the fastest for me yet.
+I guess once you do day 10 and suffer through it for ages, day 11 just feels incredibly easy, even though it's not (day 6 was)

 ## Miscellanous
 Example of others who do Advent of Code: